MihailValkov/pizza-masterpiece/client/README.md

 The application allows visitors to browse through the catalog (list of products).
 Guest and logged-in users can save products to wishlist (favorites) or cart and can make orders.
 Guest users may register with an email and password which allows them to view their own profile by clicking [Account -> Your Profile] in the navigation bar and the opportunity to edit their own profile information.
-Also can access their own orders page and add review to product.
-Admin users can access the "Administrator" menu and they can create a new product, update users or orders information.
+Also can access their own orders page and add review to the products.
+Admin users can access the "Administrator" menu and they can create a new product, update users and orders information.

 # Permissions: